 If the bill the ACLU is pushing will pass, California will become the largest state to ban the technology on body-worn police cameras.
 There have been cities who have done so previously as well: New Hampshire and Oregon had passed similar bills back in 2017, followed by San Francisco and Oakland, California in 2019.

-In addition to that, Axon, one of the most well-known companies who manufactures body-worn cameras, has promised it will not add facial recognition systems to its products.
+In addition to that, Axon, one of the most well-known companies who manufactures body-worn cameras, has promised it will not add facial recognition systems to its products, due to ethical concerns.